City-of-Helsinki/drupal-helfi-scraping-tool/README.md

 * The copy of hel.fi is not perfect.
   * It's build by crawling the site and collecting urls while saving.
-  * It also downloads sitemap.xml files and adds links to parse from there.
+  * It also downloads sitemap.xml files and adds those urls to be crawled.
-  * It modifies the HTML source, for example, it removes image source variants, basically blocking any queries related to that.
+  * It modifies the crawled HTML source, for example, it removes image source variants, basically blocking any queries related to actual image syntax.
-  * It also modifies the paths to include .html suffix
+  * It also modifies the paths to include .html suffix, which I've tried to counter with some code, but not all can be fixed (paging for example)
   * Regarding paged content, it tries to crawl them, but it adds an hex code to the end of the filename beyond first page.

 ### Scrape modules